Directors of CNELM & Senior Management

 Learning Resources Manager and Module Leader

 Patricia achieved a first class honours degree in Nutritional Science from CNELM, validated by Middlesex University and a distinction in CNELM’s Nutritional Therapy Practice Diploma.
 She holds a Neuro-Linguistic Programming (NLP) practitioner qualification and currently practices as a registered Nutritional Therapist in Hampshire.
 Patricia has a BA (Hons) in History and prior to retraining in nutrition spent several years living and working overseas in the USA, China and Southeast Asia designing and delivering cultural briefing and language training programmes to individual and corporate clients.
 Upon her return to the UK she worked in consumer magazine publishing and was responsible for managing a team within the direct marketing department.
-Patricia is Module Leader for Level 4 Thinking Critically and Co-Module Leader for Level 5 Nutrition in Practice from the undergraduate BSc programme, and is a member of the Senior Academic Team.
+Patricia is Module Leader for Level 4 Thinking Critically, Module Leader for Level 5 Nutrition in Practice and Research Methods from the undergraduate BSc programme, and is a member of the Senior Academic Team.